ETOSPHERES-Labs/etopay-sdk/sdk/docs/index.md

 </div>

-We hope this documentation serves as a valuable resource to explore the capabilities of the Cawaena SDK.
+We hope this documentation serves as a valuable resource to explore the capabilities of the ETOPay SDK.

 Made with :heart: by Team Lobster :lobster: